kerszl/demorse/README.md

 * Python 3:

 ## Setup
-To run this project, install it locally using Git:
+To run this program, install it locally using Git:
 ### Linux
 ```
 $ git clone https://github.com/kerszl/demorse